csswizardry/csswizardry.github.com/_posts/2014-08-05-advice-to-budding-front-end-developers.md

 realising that there are better ways to spend such a huge amount of your life.

-Sure, you’ll have terrible clients, or boring amends to do, or you’ll inherit some absolutely appalling code—this is work, after all—but don’t let that desensitise you.
+Sure, you’ll have terrible clients, or boring amends to do, or you’ll inherit some absolutely appalling code — this is work, after all — but don’t let that desensitise you.
 Being a web developer is a job that many do find interesting, fun, and fulfilling, so make sure you try and keep yourself happy.